seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 *Offering money*

-Kill Brutus, and be honour’d in his death.
+Kill Brutus, and be honour'd in his death.

 **First Soldier**
 We must not.
 A noble prisoner!

 **Second Soldier**
 Room, ho!
-Tell Antony, Brutus is ta’en.
+Tell Antony, Brutus is ta'en.

 **First Soldier**
-I’ll tell the news.
+I'll tell the news.
 Here comes the general.

 *Enter ANTONY*

-Brutus is ta’en, Brutus is ta’en, my lord.
+Brutus is ta'en, Brutus is ta'en, my lord.

 **ANTONY**
 Where is he?